150th Anniversary of Immaculate Conception Church

 Our Parish 1869 to 2019 (an online exhibition)

 Grateful Thanks to Kevin Slattery for collecting and writing all the fascinating historical items featured throughout the 150th Anniversary year.
-Appreciation to Fr Michael Head, from whose history much of the material comes and his assistant Liz Parker who has supplied many of the photos.
+Appreciation to Fr Michael Head, from whose history much of the material comes and his assistant Liz Parker who supplied many of the photos.

 The narrated slideshow below provides a brief summary of the history of Immaculate Conception Church and the people of Hawthorn Catholic Parish.